StSav012/pycatsearch/README.md

 The download speed is limited by the remote servers.
 Most of the time, it takes no more than 90 seconds to load all the data.

-Requires `aiohttp`
+Requires `aiohttp`.

+###### Functions:
+- `get_catalog(frequency_limits: Tuple[float, float] = (-math.inf, math.inf)) ->
+  List[Dict[str, Union[int, str, List[Dict[str, float]]]]]`
+- `save_catalog(filename: str, frequency_limits: Tuple[float, float] = (-math.inf, math.inf), *,
+  qt_json_filename: str = '', qt_json_zipped: bool = True) -> bool`

+The functions behave _almost_ exactly like their namesakes from `downloader`.
+`get_catalog` prints out the progress described in two numbers:
+- the number of species, for which the data has already been downloaded and contains spectral lines within the specified frequency range, and
+- the number of species yet to be downloaded and processed.

+###### `Downloader` class
+An instance of `Downloader` class is created in `get_catalog` function.
+Then, a separate process takes care of the downloading.
+If the process fails, `get_catalog` returns an empty list, almost never raising an exception.

+The class constructor accepts the frequency limits, just like `get_catalog` function.

+One also may provide the constructor with a `multiprocessing.Queue[Tuple[int, int]]` to see the downloading progress.
+The first number of the tuple is the number of the species, for which the data has already been downloaded and contains spectral lines within the specified frequency range.
+The second one is the number of species yet to be downloaded and processed.
+The numbers are the same as what `get_catalog` function types.

 ### `gui`

 This is the graphical interface built with `PyQt5`.
 Just run `main.py` and see for yourself.

 ### Requirements

 The code is developed under `python 3.10`.
-It should work under `python 3.8` but not tested.
+It should work under `python 3.8` but merely tested.

 If you want to save the catalog as a [Qt JSON Document](https://doc.qt.io/qt-5/qjsondocument.html), then `PyQt5` is needed.
+If you want to download the catalog data faster, consider `async_downloader` module;
+it requires `aiohttp`.
 Otherwise, only the built-ins are used.

 ## File Format